 El Paso County is the second most populous county in Colorado, after the City and County of Denver.
 The county seat, Colorado Springs, is the second most populous city in the State.
 El Paso County encompasses approximately 2,159 square miles and within that mileage, approximately 1,900 square miles are unincorporated.
 The law enforcement responsibility for these 1,900 unincorporated miles is that of the Sheriff’s Office Patrol Division.
 The Patrol Division is dedicated to serving the public and preserving peace for citizens residing in or visiting El Paso County.

-The El Paso County Sheriff’s Office Patrol Division is authorized seventy-nine (79) sworn positions.
+The El Paso County Sheriff’s Office Patrol Division is authorized eighty-nine (89) sworn positions.
 The ranks within those positions include Deputy III, Deputy II, Deputy I, Senior Deputy, Sergeant and Lieutenant.
-Currently there are twelve sergeant positions, three lieutenant positions, and sixty-four deputy positions.
+Currently there are thirteen sergeant positions, five lieutenant positions, and seventy one deputy positions.
 Deputies work within eight primary districts that include areas such as Gleneagle, Black Forest, Cimarron Hills, Falcon, Peyton, Ellicott, Rush, Ramah, Security, Widefield, Stratmoor Valley, B Street, and Ute Pass.
 These districts are subdivided into smaller sectors based on factors such as population and call volume.

 Currently there are three shifts deputies work that cover twenty-four hour days, 365 days a year.
 The number of deputies deployed per shift varies and can range from eight to fifteen, dependent upon the shift.
 Some of the duties Patrol deputies are responsible for include conducting criminal investigations, completing case reports, making arrests, writing arrest and search warrants, traffic enforcement, assisting other agencies, and proactive patrolling for DUIs, business checks, and citizen contacts.
 Our goal is to prevent and deter crime.